krish2718/sdk-nrf/boards/arm/nrf7002dk_nrf5340/doc/index.rst

-.. _nrf5340dk_nrf5340:
+.. _nrf7002dk_nrf5340:

-nRF5340 DK
+nRF7002 DK
 ##########

 Overview
 ********

-The nRF5340 DK (PCA10095) is a single-board development kit for evaluation and development on the Nordic nRF5340 System-on-Chip (SoC).
+The nRF7002 DK (PCA10143) is a single-board development kit for evaluation and development on the Nordic nRF7002 Wi-Fi companion chip to Nordic nRF5340 System-on-Chip (SoC) host processor.

+The nRF7002 is a IEEE 802.11ax (Wi-Fi 6) complaint SoC which implements the Wi-Fi physical layer and MAC layer protocols.
+It implements the Wi-Fi driver software on the nRF5340 host processor communicating via QSPI bus.

-The nRF5340 is a dual-core SoC based on the Arm® Cortex®-M33 architecture, with:
+The nRF5340 host is a dual-core SoC based on the Arm® Cortex®-M33 architecture,
+with:

 * a full-featured Arm Cortex-M33F core with DSP instructions, FPU, and Armv8-M Security Extension, running at up to 128 MHz, referred to as